Site Admin User Management

 - Option 2: Select + Add User and enter details for the user.

-To remove a user from your site, go to Admin > User Management > Users.
-Find the user you want to remove and select the More Options menu>Delete User.
+Local Users—To remove a user from your site, go to Admin > User Management > Users.
+Find the user you want to remove and select the vertical ellipsis icon > Remove User's Roles.

 Remove User Licenses

 To remove user licenses, go to Admin > User Management > Users.
-Check the box next to one or more users then Manage Licenses > Remove Licenses.
+Check the box next to one or more users then Manage Licenses > Remove.